worktheclock/nix.dev/source/tutorials/nix-language.md

 <!-- TODO: find a place for operators -->

-We recommend to at least skim them to familiarise yourself with what is available.
+We recommend to at least skim them to familiarize yourself with what is available.

 [operators]: https://nixos.org/manual/nix/stable/language/operators.html

 ### `builtins`

-Also known as “primitive operations” or “primops”.
+Also known as "primitive operations" or "primops".

 Nix comes with many functions that are built into the language.